From Multi-Agent to Single-Agent: When Is Skill Distillation Beneficial?: Per-Task Full Results

-Table~\ref{tab:causal-disc} reports F1 and efficiency metrics for all methods across all four Causal Discovery datasets, spanning the freedom range $F = 0.24$--$0.77$.
-Results are mean $\pm$ std over 3 runs; AdaSkill without optimization refers to the Stage~1 output before iterative refinement.
+Table~\ref{tab:causal-disc} in the main text reports F1, time, and cost across the four Causal Discovery datasets ($F = 0.24$--$0.77$).
+Table~\ref{tab:causal-disc-full} expands this with precision, FPR, SHD, and NHD.
+Results are mean $\pm$ std over 3 runs; AdaSkill without optimization is the Stage~1 output before iterative refinement.